nbogie/threejs-ts-starter/README.md

-Example App using Three.js and Typescript bundled with parcel 🚀🔥.
+A set of examples using Three.js and Typescript bundled with parcel 🚀🔥.

 Modified from Alberto Adrián Pucheta's repo: https://github.com/adrianrey05/parcel-typescript-threejs